 Hotel Ibis Coimbra Centro offers Mondego river views and is located at 300 metres from Coimbra train station.
 Coimbra historic centre is 500 metres away.
 Free Wi-Fi is available.

-Where you can eat
+Where you can eat in Coimbra

 Restaurante/Tasca Ze Manel dos Ossos: 7-20 €/person